 |A Company or Firm||An Agent or Partner.|

-By law, every person, association, company required to list property must personally sign the rendition.
-In addition, if a tax preparer completes the rendition then the preparer must also sign and certify that the information is true and correct.
+By law, every person, association, company required to list property must personally sign the statement (rendition).
+In addition, if a tax preparer completes the statement then the preparer must also sign and certify the information is true and correct.

 What is personal property?

 Personal property is "...every tangible thing which is the subject of ownership, not forming part or parcel of real property" [K.S.A.
 79-102].

 By law, all property in this state, not expressly exempt, is subject to taxation.
 Information regarding property tax exemptions can be found in the Property Exempt from Taxation section [K.S.A.
 79-101].